Kiwi

 Key Nutrients: Vitamin C, Vitamin K, Fiber

-- Mixed nuts β Provides healthy fats and protein
+- Mixed nuts – Provides protein and healthy fats to balance blood sugar levels

-- Berries (e.g. strawberries, raspberries) β Lower in carbs and high in fiber
+- Berries (e.g. strawberries, raspberries) – Lower in carbs and high in fiber compared to kiwi

 Pair with a source of protein or healthy fats to slow down digestion.